Semrush helps you:

 It’s no secret that lead magnets are insanely effective.

-That’s because lead magnets give someone a real, tangible reason to sign up for your list.
+That’s because lead magnets give someone a real, tangible reason to give you their email address and sign up for your list.

 Backlinko – Homepage – Featured resource